 "It is now increasingly clear that a potentially irreversible shift has taken place in which organized crime are able to target countries globally at an unprecedented scale while picking jurisdictions and moving criminal proceeds as needed, with the resulting situation rapidly outpacing the capacity of governments to contain it," he said.

 The UNODC report — "Transnational Organized Crime and the Convergence of Cyber-Enabled Fraud, Underground Banking and Technological Innovation in Southeast Asia: A Shifting Threat Landscape" — is the latest update on the growing cybercrime ecosystem undermining economic development and human rights in Southeast Asia.
-The UNODC analysts estimated that victims in East and Southeast Asia had lost $18 billion to $37 billion due mainly to organized crime group.
-Globally, the groups have garnered between $27 billion and $37 billion, with experimentation with generative AI technology likely to lead to greater losses as a "force multiplier," USODC's Wojcik said.
+The UNODC analysts estimated that victims in East and Southeast Asia had lost $18 billion to $37 billion in 2023 due mainly to organized crime groups.
+Globally, the groups garnered between $27 billion and $37 billion last year, while experimentation with generative AI technology will likely to lead to greater losses as a "force multiplier," USODC's Wojcik said.

 The regional troubles are partly due to the geopolitics and the international rivalries in the region, which spilled over to the cyberspace domain, says Vishal Gupta, CEO of data-security firm Seclore.
 Operatives and hackers trained for that cyber conflict have either created their own cybercriminals groups or joined already existing crime syndicates, says Gupta, who has conducted business in the region for years.